geegaz/A-Key-s-Path/README.md

-*Welcome to the official repository for the game "Out of Control(s)". <br> Here, you can find all jam and post-jam releases in the [Releases](https://github.com/geegaz/GMTK_Jam_2020/releases) section of the repository, or browse the code.*
+*Welcome to the official repository for the game "A Key(s) Path". <br> Here, you can find all jam and post-jam releases in the [Releases](https://github.com/geegaz/GMTK_Jam_2020/releases) section of the repository, or browse the code.*

 # A Key(s) Path